Adult Film Star Says That She Could Describe Trump's "Junk Perfectly" And That He Did Not Use Protection

 In the interview, Clifford describes how she came out of the bathroom in Trump's hotel room to find him in bed, following a conversation the two had had over dinner.

-IT: Going to the bathroom, did you think you were going to come out and encounter that?
+InTouch: Going to the bathroom, did you think you were going to come out and encounter that?

-Clifford: That he was going to be in bed?
+Stephanie Clifford: That he was going to be in bed?
 No, I just had to pee.
 So anyway, the sex was nothing crazy.
 He wasn’t like, chain[ing] me to the bed or anything.
 It was one position.
 I can definitely describe his junk perfectly, if I ever have to.
 He definitely seemed smitten after that.
 He was like, “I wanna see you again, when can I see you again?”

 IT: Was the sex romantic?

-Clifford: It was textbook generic.
-It wasn’t like, “Oh my God, I love you.”
+SC: It was textbook generic.
+It wasn’t like, “Oh my god, I love you.”
 He wasn’t like Fabio or anything.
 He wasn’t trying to have, like, porn sex.

 IT: Did he say anything to you during?

-Clifford: Nothing freaky.
+SC: Nothing freaky.
 Like, “Oh yeah, that feels good.
 That’s amazing.”
 You know.
 It was one position, what you would expect someone his age to do.
 It wasn’t bad.
 Don’t get me wrong.

-Daniels also said the two did not use protection when they slept together in his hotel room, which upset her.
+Clifford also said the two did not use protection when they slept together in his hotel room, which upset her.

 IT: Did you use protection?